On this page:

 The authorisation process

-You will need to be a registered nurse or midwife in New Zealand in order to be eligible for vaccinator authorisation.
 To become an authorised vaccinator you will need to apply to the Medical Officer of Health.

 Authorisation as a vaccinator is legally valid for a period of two years only.
 In order to continue your authorisation you will need to reapply to the Medical Officer of Health.